Group Work & Mentoring

-Structure of Mentoring:
+Structure of Mentoring

 - Post intervention review session to discuss progress and next steps

-• One worker per young person
+- One worker per young person

-• A semi-structured programme designed specifically around the needs of the young person
+- A semi-structured programme designed specifically around the needs of the young person

-• Impact monitoring using the Outcomes-based Assessment & Planning tool
+- Impact monitoring using the Outcomes-based Assessment & Planning tool

-• 1 Credit per session
+- 1 Credit per session

 Total: Min 9 Credits per referral

 The family unit is regarded as one of the most important and pivotal ingredients in the development of healthy emotional wellbeing in young people.
 Fraught with complications and difficulties, the family environment can be a context for emotional friction that manifests in all other areas of a young persons life.

 Working under a similar model to the Mentoring Service, Family Work operates alongside families in a relaxed, cooperative and non-judgemental way.

-Utilising cognitive, behavioural and Resource-based therapeutic models, families are supported to work more closely, understand each other, and create mutually positive systems and structures.
+Utilising cognitive, behavioural and resource-based therapeutic models, families are supported to work more closely, understand each other, and create mutually positive systems and structures.

 Designed for families not in receipt of higher threshold interventions, but for those who without intervention could find their circumstances deteriorating beyond control.
 This is ideal for families wishing to improve their relationships, lifestyle and overall family environment.

-Structure of Family Support:
+Structure of Family Support

-• Min.
-8 sessions of 1-2hrs each (assessment is built into the initial sessions)
+- Min.
+8 sessions of 1-2 hours each (assessment is built into the initial sessions)

-• Post intervention review session with the school to discuss progress and next steps
+- Post intervention review session with the school to discuss progress and next steps

-• One worker per family (large families may require an additional worker to be purchased)
+- One worker per family (large families may require an additional worker to be purchased)

-• A semi-structured syllabus designed specifically around the needs of the family
+- A semi-structured syllabus designed specifically around the needs of the family

-• Impact monitoring using the Outcomes based assessment & planning tool
+- Impact monitoring using the Outcomes based assessment & planning tool

 - 1.5 credits per session (some sessions may require several hours of intervention, specifically work in the home)

 - 1-2 credits per review session

-• Option to run alongside 1to1 Mentoring
+- Option to run alongside 1-2-1 Mentoring

 Total: Min 13 Credits (based on one hour sessions)